State Bank of West Virginia

 - Keeping tax dollars invested in our own state instead of enriching Wall Street and out-of-state corporations.

-- Funding rural infrastructure projects such as water, energy, and broadband--all things that will improve the quality of life in our communities and benefit businesses as well.
+- Funding rural infrastructure projects such as water, energy, and broadband.

-- Through the Small Business Revolution plan, investing in innovative, small businesses that are the heart of regenerating our communities.
+- Investing in innovative, small businesses that are the heart of regenerating our communities.

 - Providing loans for our small family farms to innovate and prosper.